Can AI revolutionise how you perform track testing?

 Monolith is an AI platform specially designed for testing simulations and testing workflows that an engineer might face.
 It’s a tool that happily consumes lots of different formats of engineering data from the testing track and beyond, and customers include the likes of Honda and BMW.

-Just about the first question engineers ask us is - “how do I trust the results -the predictions?”.
-That’s very natural -engineers always look to validate their results.
+Just about the first question engineers ask us is, “how do I trust the results, the predictions?” which is natural; engineers always look to validate their results.

 monolith ai validating testing track results in a particular state